Elimination Chamber (2022): Storylines

-On the February 11 episode of SmackDown, after Charlotte Flair retained the SmackDown Women's Championship against Naomi, Flair and Sonya Deville, who has had a long history with Naomi which dated back to September 2021, attacked Naomi until Ronda Rousey (who chose to face Flair for the SmackDown Women's Championship at WrestleMania 38 the previous week) made the save.
+On the February 11 episode of SmackDown, after Charlotte Flair retained the SmackDown Women's Championship against Naomi, Flair and Sonya Deville, who had a long history with Naomi which dated back to September 2021, attacked Naomi until women's Royal Rumble winner Ronda Rousey, who chose to face Flair for the SmackDown Women's Championship at WrestleMania 38 the previous week, made the save.
 It was subsequently confirmed that Rousey would team with Naomi to take on Deville and Flair at Elimination Chamber.
 On the February 18 episode, during the contract signing for the match, it was revealed that Rousey would have to wrestle with one arm tied behind her back.

 On February 7, a women's Elimination Chamber match was scheduled for Elimination Chamber with the winner earning a Raw Women's Championship match at WrestleMania 38.
 Bianca Belair, Liv Morgan, Rhea Ripley, Doudrop, and Nikki A.S.H. were announced for the match with one spot to be filled.
 The following week on Raw, Belair defeated all the other women in a gauntlet match to earn the right to enter the match last.
 Also on that episode, after weeks of therapy sessions after her doll Lily had been destroyed at Extreme Rules in September 2021, Alexa Bliss completed her final session and named herself as the sixth competitor for the match.

-On the January 14 episode of SmackDown, The Viking Raiders (Erik and Ivar) won a fatal four-way tag team match to become the number one contenders for The Usos' (Jey Uso and Jimmy Uso) SmackDown Tag Team Championship.
+On the January 14 episode of SmackDown, The Viking Raiders (Erik and Ivar) won a fatal four-way tag team match to become the number one contenders for The Usos's (Jey Uso and Jimmy Uso) SmackDown Tag Team Championship.
 On February 3, the match was scheduled for Elimination Chamber.

 On the January 31 episode of Raw, The Miz defeated Dominik Mysterio.
 The following week, Dominik and his father Rey Mysterio were guests on "Miz TV".
 Rey claimed that Miz cheated to defeat Dominik while Miz took issue that Rey had an opportunity to qualify for the WWE Championship Elimination Chamber match while he did not and also that Rey was the cover star of the WWE 2K22 video game.
 Miz also questioned if Rey was truly Dominik's dad, referencing the child custody battle that Rey had with Eddie Guerrero back at SummerSlam in 2005.
 Dominik then defeated Miz in a rematch.
-On the February 14 episode, during The Mysterios' match, The Miz provided a distraction, causing them to lose.
+On the February 14 episode, during The Mysterios's (Rey and Dominik) match, The Miz provided a distraction, causing them to lose.
 Afterwards, The Miz and Maryse tossed Dominik out of the ring, and The Miz performed a Skull-Crushing Finale on Rey.
 Later that night, a match between The Miz and Rey was scheduled for Elimination Chamber.
-On the day of the event, the match was scheduled for the Kickoff pre-show.
+On the day of the event, the match was booked for the Kickoff pre-show.